langchain-ai/langchain/templates/rag-redis/README.md

-# Redis RAG Example
+# rag-redis

-Using Langserve and Redis to build a RAG search example for answering questions on financial 10k filings docs (for Nike).

-Relies on the sentence transformer `all-MiniLM-L6-v2` for embedding chunks of the pdf and user questions.
+This package uses Langserve and Redis to build a RAG search example for answering questions on financial 10k filings docs (for Nike).
+It relies on the sentence transformer `all-MiniLM-L6-v2` for embedding chunks of the pdf and user questions.

-## Running Redis
+## Environment Setup

-There are a number of ways to run Redis depending on your use case and scenario.

-### Easiest?
-Redis Cloud

-Create a free database on [Redis Cloud](https://redis.com/try-free). *No credit card information is required*.
-Simply fill out the info form and select the cloud vendor of your choice and region.

-Once you have created an account and database, you can find the connection credentials by clicking on the database and finding the "Connect" button which will provide a few options.
-Below are the environment variables you need to configure to run this RAG app.
+The following environment variables need to be set:

 ```bash
 export REDIS_HOST = <YOUR REDIS HOST>